TN 27 (11-14)

 D. Procedure for obtaining evidence of GHP coverage

-You must modify Form CMS-L564 to request the last date that funds in the individual’s Reserve of Contributions Account paid GHP premiums.
-For SEP and premium-rollback purposes, consider the date indicated to be the last day of current employment status.
+Obtain evidence as outlined in HI 00805.295.
+Section B of Form CMS-L564 (Request for Employment Information) includes specific questions for employers to indicate information regarding the hours’ bank arrangement and the last date that funds are available in the individual’s Reserve of Contributions Account paid GHP premiums.
+For SEP and premium surcharge rollback purposes, the last day of current employment status is the date that the reserve hours ended or will end.
 For more information about Form CMS-L564, see HI 00805.295A.

 E. Example applying the hours’ bank rules

-Under the SEP provisions, Mr. Giles can enroll in SMI any month that his GHP coverage is funded via his Reserve of Contributions Account or during the 8-month period beginning June 2011 (the first month he no longer has the hours’ bank arrangement).
-The premium surcharge calculation excludes any months during which the hours’ bank arrangement was in effect.
+Under the SEP provisions, Mr. Giles can enroll in SMI any month that his GHP coverage is funded via his Reserve of Contributions Account or during the 8-month period beginning June 2014 (the first month he no longer has the hours’ bank arrangement).
+The premium surcharge calculation excludes any months Mr. Giles was currently employed with GHP coverage and continued coverage under the hours’ bank arrangement.

 HI 00805.295 Evidence of GHP or LGHP Coverage Based on Current Employment Status